albu-alex/ConformingOverlayRegion/README.md

     git clone https://github.com/yourusername/ConformingOverlayRegion.git
     ```

-2. Integrate the utility into your Swift project.
+2. Copy used code into your project.

-3. Use the utility with `MKMapView`:

-    ```swift
-    // Example code here
-    ```

-## Installation

-Include the `ConformingOverlayRegion.swift` file in your project.

 ## Contribution